Breeze/breeze.github.io/doc-js/lap-query-filter.md

 The Breeze query language is capable of answering many complex questions.
 Check out the <a href="/documentation/query-examples">query examples</a> for an inventory of possibilities.

-So far we&#39;ve sent every query to the server to fetch data from a far.
+So far we've sent every query to the server to fetch data from a far.
 You can query the cache in the same way using the same query language.
 In fact, you can use the same query:

 <pre class="brush:jscript;">
 var query = new EntityQuery("Todos").where(predicate); // from the example above